You are here:

 An exciting next generation combination of web and entertainment technologies, including computer science, visual story-telling, and graphic arts where words, images (still and video), sound and human commands are integrated to produce a dynamic and exciting new media format.
 Saint Francis University students in this concentration will spend two semesters onsite at Harrisburg University of Science and Technology where they will complete concentration coursework in HU’s state of the art media production facilities.

-Our dream for a new sciences facility is becoming a reality with completion expected in fall 2013.
-This 70,000 square-foot facility will house state-of-the-art classrooms, laboratories and research facilities (including an aquatic research facility), advanced chemical instrumentation and youth outreach areas, in addition to places for students and faculty to gather, study, and learn.
+Our dream for a new sciences facility became a reality in Fall 2013.
+This 70,000 square-foot facility houses state-of-the-art classrooms, laboratories and research facilities, including the DiSepio Information Assurance Laboratory and the Advanced Programming Classroom where Computer Science students can interact with other students and their faculty to play study, and learn.

 This state-of-the-art facility has significant space dedicated to the Computer Science Program.
 These exceptional spaces include: